 - 1 teaspoon pineapple juice from the can of crushed pineapple

 - Salt to taste

 Spread a generous helping of your wasabi-pineapple sauce on each side of your bread.
-Add as much teriyaki as you can handle.
-Topp with ripe avocado and shredded iceberg lettuce.
+Add as much teriyaki tempeh as you can handle.
+Top with ripe avocado and shredded iceberg lettuce.
 Serve and enjoy.